-The development of a venous insufficiency rash can also indicate progressing vein disease and should be evaluated as soon as possible by a vein specialist.
+The development of varicose eczema can also indicate progressing vein disease and should be evaluated as soon as possible by a vein specialist.

 What Types of Vein Disease Rash Complications Can Occur?

-Over time, a vein disease rash can progress into a venous ulcer.
-Venous ulcers are open, non-healing wounds that most often occur on the lower legs or ankles.
-It is important to be aware of their symptoms, since the early stages of venous ulcers often go undetected.
+Over time, venous eczema can progress into a venous ulcer.
+Venous ulcers are open, non-healing wounds that often occur on the lower legs or ankles.
+It is important to be aware of their symptoms since the early stages of venous ulcers often go undetected.

 Unfortunately, venous ulcers do not typically respond to lotions or creams.
 Instead, treatment usually involves a minimally invasive, outpatient procedure to close off blood flow to nearby, diseased veins.

 If you notice signs of DVT, you should head directly to the nearest emergency room for evaluation.
-You may receive a blood thinner, get sent home, and be advised to follow up with your primary care physician if it’s determined that you do not require immediate care.
-Your doctor may recommend ongoing care with a vein specialist, such as those at USA Vein Clinics.
+Your doctor will likely prescribe a blood thinner, send you home, and advise you to follow up with your primary care physician.
+Sometimes, additional treatment is required.

-When left untreated, a blood clot in the deep venous system can break off and travel to the lungs.
+Receiving prompt treatment for deep vein thrombosis is essential.
+A blood clot in the deep venous system can break off and travel to the lungs when left untreated.
 This can lead to a life-threatening condition called pulmonary embolism.

 Symptoms of pulmonary embolism include chest pain, difficulty breathing, shortness of breath, and coughing up blood.
 If you experience these issues, call 911 immediately or head directly to the nearest emergency room.

-How Can I Prevent Skin Rashes from Varicose Veins?
+How Can I Prevent Getting Skin Rashes from Varicose Veins?

-Early treatment of varicose veins can help avoid future skin rashes.
-We recommend exploring your options promptly to prevent irritated skin, skin discoloration, and other venous insufficiency symptoms.
-Treatment can also reduce the risk of your venous skin rash evolving into a potentially dangerous venous ulcer.
+Early treatment of varicose veins can help prevent skin rashes.
+We recommend exploring your options promptly to avoid developing irritated skin, skin discoloration, varicose vein rashes, and other venous insufficiency symptoms.
+Vein treatment can also reduce the risk of varicose eczema evolving into a potentially dangerous venous ulcer.

-Along with vein treatment, we also want you to be aware that your lifestyle choices can influence your risk of developing skin rashes.
+Along with vein treatment, we also want you to know that your lifestyle choices can influence your risk of developing varicose eczema rashes.
 While we understand that some risk factors, such as genetics and aging, are beyond your control, there are other areas in which you may be able to make improvements.